 A few years ago, I read a fascinating 1960s study, in which psychologist Sidney Jourard studied conversations around the world between friends in a café.
 Americans, he discovered, touched only twice during the interaction.
 The French made contact over 180 times. (!)

-After four decades, I’m getting into it.
+And these days, I like the sound of that.
 Recently, my friend Gemma returned from a long work trip after we hadn’t seen each other in forever, and she texted to invite me over: “Let’s eat and drink and fall into each other’s arms.”
 Honestly, nothing sounded better.

-(Top photo from Insecure; bottom photo from Friends.)
+(Top photo from Insecure.)